sea-bass/pyrobosim/docs/source/concepts.rst

 This is all represented in a 2.5D environment (SE(2) pose with vertical (Z) height).
 However, full 3D poses are representable as well.
-For more information, refer to the :doc:`Geometry Conventions </usage/geometry_conventions>` section.
+For more information, refer to the :ref:`geometry_conventions` section.

 .. image:: media/world_entities.png
     :align: center